Everywhere on the Planet Microplastics Are Found Inside People

 Microplastics in the Food Supply

-Landfills also contain abundant quantities of plastics, which break down over time, become airborne as winds pick them up and distribute them everywhere, even to the most remote areas of the planet–the Arctic and Antarctic regions.
+Landfills also contain abundant quantities of plastics, which break down over time and become airborne as winds pick them up and distribute them everywhere, even to the most remote areas of the planet–the Arctic and Antarctic regions.
 Vegetables, meats, fish, and fruits all have been found to contain them or be capable of that occurring, and it must be stressed that this does not mean they are on the outside of them.
-Rather, the microplastics are inside them, and you can’t wash them off.
+Instead, the microplastics are inside them, and you can’t wash them off.

 Household Sources of Microplastics